Kent Nilsson

-Kent Åke "Kenta" Nilsson (born 31 August 1956) is a Swedish former professional ice hockey centre.
+Kent Åke Nilsson (born 31 August 1956) is a Swedish former professional ice hockey centre.
 He played in the World Hockey Association (WHA) for the Winnipeg Jets, and in the National Hockey League (NHL) for the Atlanta and Calgary Flames, Minnesota North Stars and Edmonton Oilers, as well as teams across various European leagues.

-During his NHL career he was called "Mr. Magic" and "The Magic Man", referring to his exceptional puck skills.
+A prolific scorer during his era, Nillson was called "Mr. Magic" and "The Magic Man" during his NHL career, referring to his exceptional puck skills.
 Wayne Gretzky commented on Nilsson's skills saying "Skills-wise he might have been the most skilled hockey player I ever saw in my entire career".
-In 2006, he was featured on HCZ, a Swedish reality show as coach for a hockey team of non-athletes.

-He is currently working as a European scout for the Florida Panthers.
+Nilsson has the 10th highest career NHL points-per-game average of any player who scored at least 500 points, the most among any player not inducted into the Hockey Hall of Fame.

+Nilsson was inducted into the IIHF Hall of Fame in 2006, the World Hockey Association Hall of Fame in 2010, and the Swedish Hockey Hall of Fame in 2012.

 Playing career

 Nilsson began his career during the season of 1973–74, playing for Djurgårdens IF during his first of four seasons in Sweden.
 He then came to North America, and played for the Winnipeg Jets of the World Hockey Association (WHA) beginning in 1977.
-He scored two consecutive 100-point seasons in the WHA, and his offensive production continued when the league merged with the NHL.
+He scored two consecutive 100-point seasons in the WHA.
 He was claimed by the Atlanta Flames, and in his first season with the team he scored 93 points.
-The next season, 1980–81, the Flames moved to Calgary; Nilsson scored 131 points, which is still the team record, and he came third in NHL scoring.
+The next season, 1980–81, the Flames moved to Calgary; Nilsson scored 131 points.

 Nilsson played with the Flames, wearing number 14, until 1984–85 when he was traded to the Minnesota North Stars for a draft pick that the Flames used to draft Joe Nieuwendyk.
 Nilsson won his first and only Stanley Cup while playing with the Edmonton Oilers in 1987.
 He returned to Europe after that season, playing in Italy, Switzerland, Sweden, Austria, and Norway.
-In 1988–89 he was named Player of the Year in Sweden.
+In 1988–89, he was named player-of-the-year in Sweden.
 He returned to Edmonton for six games in 1995, which made him the last former Atlanta Flames player to play in the NHL.
-He then played briefly again in Europe until 1998.
+He then played the remainder of his playing career in Switzerland, Sweden, Norway, Austria, Germany until 1998 when he last played in the Spanish hockey league for SAD Majadahonda in six games, making Nilsson one of the few former Stanley Cup winners to play in the league.

-Nilsson holds the NHL record for the quickest goal scored during a season-opening game, at ten seconds in, while playing for the North Stars versus the Quebec Nordiques on October 11, 1986.
+Nilsson holds the NHL record for the quickest goal scored during a season-opening game, at ten seconds in, while playing for the North Stars versus the Quebec Nordiques on 11 October 1986.